XiaomoWu/UofUAssignment/NLP-02-CKY/submission/readme.txt

 How to run？
 - from the .py file's directory, run "python cky.py pcfg.txt" or "python cky.py pcfg.txt -prob"

-Where did I text the program?
+Where did I test the program?
 - on CADE lab1-22

 Anything else?